-The Atari 7800 was announced on May 21st, 1984, and was planned to cost consumers $140.
-In the eyes of Atari management the Atari 7800 would be a return to form after the lackluster performance of the Atari 5200, as the Atari 7800 would address almost all of the shortcomings of the Atari 5200.
+The Atari 7800 was announced on May 21st, 1984, and was planned to retail at $140.
+In the eyes of Atari management, the Atari 7800 would be a return to form after the lackluster performance of the Atari 5200, as the Atari 7800 would address almost all of the shortcomings of the Atari 5200.
 However due to series of unfortunate events and ill-conceived business decisions the system wouldn’t launch until almost two years after its announcement.
 By this time Nintendo and Sega were dominating a newly rejuvenated home console market in the United States, but Atari still saw the opportunity to re-introduce the Atari name into American homes.
 Yet the Atari 7800 would mark a turning point for Atari as a console manufacturer as the console’s struggle to regain public popularity marked the eventual collapse of the Atari brand name and company as a whole.

 US Cumulative Sales

 1988: 3,023,955 (+1,423,977)

 1989: 3,679,308 (+655,353)

 At the time of its release, the 7800 was initially billed as a graphical powerhouse.
 The new custom CPU and MARIA graphics chip that would power the system were capable of moving up to 100 objects on-screen (drawn with a line-buffer) at the same time and capable of displaying up to 25 colors on screen out of a 256 color palette.
 However, the system suffered from poor audio quality due to the fact that the system utilized the same sound chip from the 2600.